 Abstract

 Laser interferometric spectra and plasma emission spectra are widely used to realize precise dry etching depth control of compound semiconductor devices.
 However, fixed wavelength light sources for the laser interferometric systems are limited to analyze end point detection signals.
-Our ICP dry etching systems such as the RIE-400iP, and RIE-800iP are equipped with a high-performance in-situ monitoring system that can analyze multiple wavelengths from the reflected light of Xe or Xe-Hg or Halogen lamp).
+Our ICP dry etching systems such as the RIE-400iP, and RIE-800iP are equipped with a high-performance in-situ monitoring system that can analyze multiple wavelengths from the reflected light of Xe or Xe-Hg (or Halogen lamp).
 The system is also capable of detecting the variation of plasma emission intensity simultaneously.
 In this work, we present examples of applying the high-performance in-situ monitoring system to GaAs, InP, and GaN-based device structure etching, and discuss the possibility of highly accurate and stable etching depth control.

 Introduction

 Figure 1 shows the in-situ monitoring system equipped with Samco ICPs.
-Light source with broad band spectra from the lamp housing (Xe or Xe-Hg or Halogen lamp) is guided into the camera unit though an optical fiber.
-The light focused by a focal lens is irradiated on the etched surface.
-The optical fiber is bundles fiber, which the center is for the light source and around it is the light receiving.
+A light source with broad band spectra from the lamp housing (Xe or Xe-Hg or Halogen lamp) is guided into the camera unit through an optical fiber.
+The light focused by a focal lens is irradiated on the etching surface.
+The optical fiber is a bundle of fiber, the center of which is for the light source and around it is for light receiving.
 Therefore, the reflected light from the etched surface can be coupled with the receiving fiber through the same optics.
 The receiving light is transferred into the spectrometer by the bifurcated fiber.
-The spectrometer can be resolved reflected light from 200 to 800nm.
+The spectrometer can resolve reflected light from 200 to 800nm.
 Then we can plot the wavelength resolved reflected light intensity as a function of the etching time.

-The receiving light can be a reflection intensity from the etched surface or an interferometric signal synthesized the reflection intensity from the etched surface and the reflection intensity from interfaces between the layers inside the sample.
-The reflected intensity is determined by the refractive index (n) and the extinction coefficient () of each layer, and changes with the wavelength of the light source.
-Then, the variation of the reflected light can be analyzed the end point signal during etchings.
+The receiving light can be a reflection from the etching surface or an interferometric signal synthesizing the reflection intensity from the etching surface and from interfaces between the layers inside the sample.
+The reflection intensity is determined by the refractive index (n) and the extinction coefficient () of each layer, and changes with the wavelength of the light source.
+Then, the variation of the reflected light can be analyzed to find the end point signal during etching.

-In our system the light source can be moved either manually or automatically in order to irradiate the focused light source only at the area to be etched.
+In our system, the light source can be moved either manually or automatically in order to irradiate the focused light source only at the area that will be etched.

-In addition, since our in-situ monitoring system can also detect plasma emission, it is possible to have a function as an optical emission spectroscopy (OES).
+In addition, since our in-situ monitoring system can also detect plasma emission, it is possible to have an optical emission spectroscopy (OES) function as well.